3forges/packman/terraform/README.md

 terraform validate
 terraform fmt

-terraform plan -out=my.first.powershell.plan.tfplan
+terraform plan -out="my.first.powershell.plan.tfplan"
 terraform apply -auto-approve "my.first.powershell.plan.tfplan"

 ```

 ## Results

-We have tested the latest release of the terrafarm virtualbox provider, the `0.2.2-alpha.1` release, both in Git bash for windows, and powershell, with a full build from source of the terraform provider.
+We have tested the latest release of the `terra-farm/virtualbox` `terraform` provider, the `0.2.2-alpha.1` release, both in Git bash for windows, and powershell, with a full build from source of the `terraform` provider.

 ### Deprecated version of terraform SDK